Dating Is Scary, But Why? Part I – The Breakup

 Dating Is Scary – Emotional Patterns

 An example of emotions we may cling to follow.
-Let’s say a man was raised in a home that the only so-called “negative” emotions he was allowed to feel as a boy were anger and rage.
-When this boy became a man and is scared, lonely, confused or felt rejected, chances are good he would turn to either anger or rage instead of experiencing the emotions that may feel foreign to him.
-In contrast, if a woman was raised in a home where she was not allowed to express anger or rage; during a conflict or a relationship breakup anger and rage may feel like foreign or unnatural emotions for her to experience.
+Let’s say a man was raised in a home where the only so-called “negative” emotions he was allowed to feel as a boy were anger and rage.
+When this boy becomes a man and is scared, lonely, confused, or rejected, chances are good he would turn to either anger or rage instead of experiencing the emotions that may feel foreign to him.
+In contrast, if a woman was raised in a home where she was not allowed to express anger or rage during a conflict or a relationship breakup, anger, and rage may feel like foreign or unnatural emotions for her to experience.
 It’s possible that sadness, loneliness and self-doubt may be her “default” emotions.
 It is important to acknowledge that whatever our personal “default” emotions are, they are not better or worse than anybody else’s.
 They are just ours.

 Dating Is Scary, But Why?
 Part I - The Breakup - Providence Holistic Counseling Services - honesty online dating profile photoshop skills